-Community gardens offer the unique opportunity for residents of our area, including those people living in medium density areas, to grow their own fruit and vegetables and enjoy the benefits of harvesting their own food in a city environment.
+Our gardens offer the unique opportunity for residents to grow their own fruit and vegetables and enjoy the benefits of harvesting in a city environment.

 Carss Park Community Garden